 - Representative sample

-Decide whether you need to collect pre-program and post-program data from participants, or just post-program only data.
+Decide whether you need to collect both pre and post program data from participants, or just post program only data.
+Three common approaches includes:

 - In-person surveys using non-scan forms or audience response systems (clickers)